jeffsp/SPOC/README.md

 ## Required point record fields

-A SPOC file must contain, at a minimum, the following three files.
+A SPOC file must contain, at a minimum, three files that specify the point record coordinates.

 ```
 0000.x.double